Our Medical Device Development Services - Delivering Remarkable Outcomes Through Every Step of the Process.

 Our iterative design processes incorporate feedback loops with clinical stakeholders and regulatory requirements.
 We organize concept feasibility analyses early in development to assess technical and commercial viability.
 Breadboard refinement and working models provide rapid prototyping and design validation.

-Engineering services include developing device requirements so that all specifications are clearly defined and traceable.
+• Engineering services include developing device requirements so that all specifications are clearly defined and traceable.
 Documentation begins early in our process with detailed drawings that follow ASTM EY 14.5 tolerancing.
 This defines manufacturing issues early, including injection-molded parts and metal parts, all of which are integrated into a master assembly with part-to-part relationships.

-Just prior to design freeze, we require a complete Part tolerance Overview.
+Just prior to design freeze, we require a complete part tolerance overview.
 This is usually done by the design engineer who has familiarity with the overall assembly, thus ensuring proper tolerancing.
 After this, a full DFM is performed, which includes part-to-part clearances.

 The term that we use internally in our office is a tolerance-friendly design, meaning that each part can fit within the parameters and performance of the machine or equipment that is making it.
 Depending on the process, molded or machined stamps are produced.